Frank Gaha

-John Francis Gaha (14 April 1894 – 18 March 1966) was an Australian politician.
+John Francis "Stymie" Gaha (14 April 1894 – 18 March 1966) was an Australian politician.
 Born in Narrabri, New South Wales, he was educated at St Joseph's College in Sydney and the National University of Ireland, becoming a doctor and a house surgeon in Dublin.
 Returning to Australia in 1920, he settled in Tasmania, where he established a private practice at Hobart; he was a health officer 1925–1929.
 In 1933, he was elected as a Labor member to the Tasmanian Legislative Council for Hobart, serving as Minister for Health 1934–1943.
 In 1943, he transferred to federal politics, winning the House of Representatives seat of Denison by defeating sitting United Australia Party MP Arthur Beck.
 He retired from federal politics in 1949, returning to Tasmanian politics as a member for Denison in the House of Assembly in 1950.
-He was chief secretary, Minister for Police and Minister for Transport 1959–1961.
+He was chief secretary, Minister for Health, Minister for Police and Minister for Transport at various times between 1959–1961.
 Gaha left the Assembly in 1964 and died two years later in 1966.

+Personal life

+Gaha was born on 14 April 1894 in Narrabri, New South Wales.
+His parents Abraham and Eva Gaha were Lebanese Catholics who married immediately before their immigration to Australia in 1892.
+They spoke little English and had no apparent ties with Australia before leaving Lebanon.
+According to Alexander Alam, another Lebanese Australian whose parents immigrated in similar circumstances, Gaha's father was originally from the town of Zahlé.